-I recently happened upon a website called The Amsterdam Diaries.
-Initially, it just seemed to be a chronicle of one British guy's visits to the city's red light district – another coarse vaginalogue written by a creepy, monosyllabic "punter".
-But I soon realised there was more to the site than the many others like it.
-There's a noticeable political slant, research into the history, laws and culture of prostitution, and the stories, written with finesse in the first-person, actually contain more than faint traces of humour and humanity.
+I recently stumbled upon a website called the Amsterdam Diaries.
+Initially, it just seemed to be a chronicle of one British guy's visits to the city's red-light district—another coarse vaginalogue written by a creepy, monosyllabic regular.
+But I soon realized there was more to the site than the many others like it.
+There's a noticeable political slant; there's a wealth of research into the history, laws, and culture of prostitution; and the stories, written with finesse in the first person, actually contain more than faint traces of humor and humanity.

 Given that the blog's author is a rich professional who enjoys the finer things in life, it kinda reads like American Psycho if Bret Easton Ellis hadn't given Patrick Bateman axes and had toned down the psychopathy.
 For example: "Now I'm dressed, I feel the part.
 It feels good to be suited and booted.
 If I find pussy that fits like my boots, it will be magic.
 I have a fuck-fund which looks like a well that can never run dry.
 I'm physically very fit.
 If I get any fitter the government is likely to tax me on it."

-With that in mind, I contacted the anonymous author, who – after some negotiating – agreed to meet with me as long as I revealed nothing about his identity or his location, for fear that “if any of the UK's tabloids or feminist journalists tracked me down, they could and would set about making my life really fucking miserable”.
-So, for his life's sake, let’s call him Lange.
+With that in mind, I contacted the anonymous author, who—after some negotiating—agreed to meet with me as long as I revealed nothing about his identity or his location, for fear that "if any tabloids or feminist journalists tracked me down, they could and would set about making my life really fucking miserable."
+So, for his sake, let's call him Lange.

-Okay.
-Why did you first begin visiting sex-workers?
+Why did you first begin visiting sex workers?

 No rational explanation, no thinking it through, no planning, no horny appetite to satisfy.
-On a beach one night, I said to myself, “What the fuck are you doing out here at 8 o'clock at night on Christmas Eve?”
+On a beach one night, I said to myself, "What the fuck are you doing out here at eight o'clock at night on Christmas Eve?"
 I was separated and in the middle of a divorce, and not in the mood for Christmas.
-It led me to the conclusion that I would appreciate the warmth of female company, and if she could be about 25, drop-dead gorgeous and Japanese – the influence of porn, I suspect – that would be quite good, too.
-I rationalised that it wasn't likely to happen without me paying for it.
+It led me to the conclusion that I would appreciate the warmth of female company, and if she could be about 25, drop-dead gorgeous, and Japanese—the influence of porn, I suspect—that would be quite good too.
+I rationalized that it wasn't likely to happen without my paying for it.